ChaosTechnology-Dev/ChaosBricks/README.md

 # ChaosBricks
 A game about blocks, chaos and explosions.
-You can find the game on the releases tab.
+You can find the game in the releases section.

 Join our [Discord](https://discord.gg/97beRG6EJb) server